node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD.md

 	set PATH=C:\node-dot-cpp\memory-safe-cpp\checker\build\debug\bin;%PATH%

-Then, to run automated tests:
+Then, to manually run automated tests:

 	checker> llvm-lit.py test

-To run our tool on a single test file and see the output,
+To run the tool on a single test file and see the output,

-	checker> nodecpp-checker test\nodecpp-checker\s1.cpp --
+	checker> nodecpp-checker test\nodecpp-checker\s1.cpp

-Don't forget the double hypen (`--`) at the end.
-Some tests need extra arguments to run, please see the first line of each test for a reference.

 Next
 ====
-See file [CHECHER-QUICK-START.md](CHECHER-QUICK-START.md) for a very first, very quick sample use.
+See file [CHECKER-QUICK-START.md](CHECKER-QUICK-START.md) for a very first, very quick sample use.

-Or you can see [CHECHER-RUN.md](CHECHER-RUN.md) to set up the environment to run the tool over your own files or projects.
+Or you can see [CHECKER-RUN.md](CHECKER-RUN.md) to set up the environment to run the tool over your own files or projects.

-Or take a look at [CHECKER-TEST.md](CHECKER-TEST.md) to run or add automated test cases.
+Or take a look at [CHECKER-TESTS.md](CHECKER-TESTS.md) to run or add automated test cases.